 I get quite a few emails from students, young designers, and curious creatives who want to know more about my story, my process, and my tools.
-Since I get a lot of the same questions and there simply aren't enough hours in the day for me to respond to everyone individually, I decided to sit down and answer all of them in one place.
+Since I get a lot of the same questions, and there simply aren't enough hours in the day for me to respond to everyone individually, I decided to sit down and answer all of them in one place.
 So, here's a little peek at what goes on inside my head and inside my studio!
-Feel free to use this information for blog posts, essays, and articles.
-If you read through all of this and still have specific, burning questions, feel free to reach out.
+Feel free to use this information for blog posts, essays, and articles with proper credit to my website.
+If you read through all of this and still have specific, burning questions, feel free to reach out at email@example.com

 I used to doodle song lyrics all over my middle school notebooks, so I guess you could say I've been lettering for longer than I've known.
 I started getting really into it after I took an Intro to Typography class in college.
 After that class, I didn't take any more courses but kept practicing on my own for fun.
 After I started Daily Dishonesty, the lettering world opened up and swallowed me whole.